Teplitsa/Leyka/README.txt

 10. Google Analytics events

 == Changelog ==
+= 2.3.5 =
+* New: in the donations export, donations amount and currency are separate columns now.
+* New: PayPal recurring donations added.
+* Fix: CloudPayments on the Revo template works correctly again.
+* Fix: min and max donations amount settings for the Revo template fixed.

 = 2.3.4 =
 * New: PayPal payments API for Revo template changed to checkout.js.
 * Tweak: Revo template CSS compatibility with outside code improved.